 3.4 The Panel notes that there is a formal mechanism to ensure the alignment of assessment to the learning outcomes.
-The assessment in each course is aligned to both the CILOs and PILOs associated with it.
-During interviews, faculty members indicated that a 'Course Assessment Matrix' is utilized in every course to demonstrate how each CILO is assessed via a range of assessment methods including examinations, quizzes, student presentations, and projects.
-The Panel reviewed samples of course files during the site visit and noted that each course specification includes information on how each category of the CILOs is assessed via appropriate assessment methods.
-Moreover, all course outlines contain a CILO to PILO mapping.
+The assessment in each course is aligned to both CILOs and PILOs associated with it.
+During interviews, faculty members indicated that a 'Course Assessment Matrix', is utilized in every course to demonstrate how each CILO are to be assessed via a range of assessment methods including examinations, quizzes, student presentations, and projects.
+The Panel reviewed samples of course files during the site visit, and noted that each course specification includes information on how each category of the CILOs is to be assessed via appropriate assessment methods Moreover, all course outlines contain a CILO to PILO mapping.
 The Panel acknowledges that these mappings are comprehensive as shown in the PILO Assessment Report.
-The student performance is measured for each PILO and QAAC is the responsible unit to ensure that outcomes are aligned with assessments through portfolio reviews.
-The Panel studied the provided reports and notes that these provide an effective mechanism correct ensuring alignment between for assessments CILO/PILO/UILOs and thus graduate standards.
-The Panel appreciates the mechanisms in place to ensure that the alignment of assessments with learning outcomes is consistently defined and implemented.
+The student performance is measured for each PILO and QAAC is the responsible unit to ensure that outcomes are aligned with assessments through portfolio reviews The Panel studied the provided reports and notes that these provide an effective mechanism for ensuring correct alignment between assessments and CILOs/PILOs/UILOs and thus graduate standards.
+The Panel appreciates the mechanisms in place to ensure the alignment of assessments with learning outcomes is defined and consistently implemented.